hintdesk/hintdesk.com/about.md

 title: "About Hintdesk"
 ---

 This website is here for me to save some notes.
-Please don't expect to find some cool stuffs here.
+Please don't expect to find some cool things here.
-If you need to contact me, just write me an email to hintdesk@gmail.com.
+If you need to contact me, please start a new [discussion](https://github.com/hintdesk/hintdesk.com/discussions).